leoloso/gatowebsites/content/docs/library/_default/duplicate-post.md

 ---
 title: Duplicate a post
-metaDesc: Create a duplicate of the indicated post
+description: Create a duplicate of the indicated post
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: